 He may be reached directly via email: Jakebell@adaptationinternational.com

-Missy is a Science Research Fellow at the University of Michigan working on development of the Adaptation Chapter for the U.S. National Climate Assessment.
-In this role, Missy is working with leading climate adaptation and mitigation experts to identify major themes and trends in national climate adaptation efforts for distillation into the 2013 National Climate Assessment.
+Missy is a Science Research Fellow at the University of Michigan pursuing her doctoral degree in urban adaptation.
+This includes supporting development of the Adaptation Chapter for the U.S. National Climate Assessment.
+In this role, Missy worked with leading climate adaptation and mitigation experts to identify major themes and trends in national climate adaptation efforts for distillation into the Assessment.
 Before joining the University of Michigan, Missy was the national Climate Director for ICLEI-Local Governments for Sustainability where she worked with over 600 local governments to advance their climate mitigation, climate adaptation, and sustainability efforts.